golden-vcr/image-tools/README.md

 3. If the tape contains supplemental printed materials, or if the edges of the tape or case contain relevant information that should be captured, create more scans as needed.
-4. In your bash shell, run `./renumber.sh -i <tape-id>`, where `<tape-id>` is the ID with which this tape has been labeled.
+4. In your shell, run `python3 renumber.py`.
      - This should automatically rename the new images in your `scans` directory, e.g. from `scan_0001.png`, `scan_0002.png`, etc. to `0053_a.png`, `0053_b.png`, etc.
-     - You can supply the `-n` flag to dry-run the command and preview the renames it would perform.
-     - Once you have at least one set of renamed tape images in the scans directory, you can omit the `-i` argument: the script will continue numbering scans sequentially based on the highest-numbered tape images present in the directory.
+     - The tape ID assigned to the images will be the next ID in the sequence, based on the existin gimages in the `scans` directory.

 Once you've scanned all the tapes that you previously catalogued, you can grab another batch of tapes and add them to the spreadsheet.
 When you've finished scanning and are